-The basic idea behind this set of techniques is that many times when you are in a constant of vigilance or stress, it is because of an old, traumatic memory.
 These memories can come from small t traumas: small, repeated issues like being told you aren't good enough, are too X or too Y, from having a parent who was absent or alcoholic, among many other issues.
 They might also stem from big T traumas like suicide, abuse and others.

 Such memories are stored in the amygdala, so that they are constantly active.
 Your brain checks all in-coming inputs against these memory templates, and if it finds something similar, it puts you on alert.
 This activates your sympathetic nervous system, and cuts off your rational brain.